 Welcome to Chemical Engineering at the University of Waterloo.
 Our department is one of the largest of its kind in Canada, providing a broad range of educational and research opportunities.

-We believe that a chemical engineering degree from the University of Waterloo provides an excellent starting point to launch a variety of rewarding careers.
-Chemical engineers are at the forefront of technology and their role in modern society is becoming increasingly important.
-We design, implement and supervise industrial processes where matter undergoes change.
-This could be in the pharmaceutical, pulp and paper, food or plastics industries for example - anywhere a transformation of matter occurs.
-Chemical engineers also play a major role in the emerging field of nanotechnology, with applications in the development of new materials and devices.
-They develop new processes to prevent pollutants from being released into our environment or to remove them after they are already there.
-They decrease our energy use by increasing the efficiency in fossil fuel refining plants, or by experimenting with new forms of energy generation and storage.
-Increasingly chemical engineers are becoming involved in the control, manipulation and production of biological systems as well; which have many important applications in the area of health care and food production.
+We develop new processes to prevent pollutants from being released into our environment or to remove them after they are already there.
+We decrease energy use by increasing the efficiency in fossil fuel refining plants or by experimenting with new forms of energy generation and storage.
+Increasingly chemical engineers are also involved in the control, manipulation and production of biological systems, which have many important applications in the area of health care and food production.